Reppie Authoring Guide

 4.2 Description — required structure

-A bulleted list of 2–4 frequent errors and how to fix them.
-Format: **Mistake** — fix.
+A bulleted list of 2–4 frequent errors.
+Format each as **Mistake** — how to fix it.

 4.3 Description — what NOT to include